897741007/EIAA/README.md

 # Requirement
 At least 24G GPU memory is required for a 6-layer model
-If Edge-Attention is turned off, the demand for video memory is halved
+If Edge-Attention is turned off, the demand for GPU memory is halved